zavareh1/Wav-KAN/README.md

 # Wav-KAN: Wavelet Kolmogorov-Arnold Networks
 The codes to replicate the simulations of the paper:"Wav-KAN: Wavelet Kolmogorov-Arnold Networks".
+To see a diverse range of possible applications of Wav-KAN, check "Applications" folder!

 ## Links to the Paper
 - Available at: [arXiv](https://arxiv.org/abs/2405.12832)